Benn9211/Full-stack-Vangrant-repos/fullstack-nanodegree-vm/README.md

 2. Vagrant ('https://www.vagrantup.com/')
 3. Also install vagrant box ('http://www.vagrantbox.es/')

-Then It tun on you computer
+Then It will run on you computer